Barracuda (song): Music

+The song is a straight-ahead rocker mostly in 4/4 time, but diverges in parts to the odder signatures 5/4 and 7/4.
+In 2021, Nancy Wilson praised "The cool little parts where it skips a beat here and skips a beat there.
+There are a couple of odd time signature things in there that bring it into a more sophisticated song.
+A sophisticated song of rage!"

-In a March 2019 interview with Gear Factor, Nancy Wilson revealed that the guitar riff for "Barracuda" was inspired by the riff from Nazareth's cover of the Joni Mitchell song "This Flight Tonight".
-Wilson said:
+In a March 2019 interview with Gear Factor, Nancy Wilson said:

-We've been opening for a band called Nazareth in Europe and also for Queen.
-And Nazareth had a hit with a Joni Mitchell song that they covered [in 1973] called 'This Flight Tonight' that had kind of that riff.
+"We'd been opening for a band called Nazareth in Europe and also for Queen.
+And Nazareth had a hit with a Joni Mitchell song that they covered [in 1973] called "This Flight Tonight" that had kind of that riff.
 So we kind of borrowed that.
-And we made it into 'Barracuda.'
+And we made it into 'Barracuda'.
 And we saw the guys from Nazareth later and they were pissed.
-'You took our riff!'.

-But that's kind of what everybody – you borrow from what you love and then you make it your own.
+'You took our riff!'
+But that's kind of what everybody—you borrow from what you love and then you make it your own.
 It's one of those sounds too, it's one of those guitar tones that I'm still trying to figure out what we did.
-[Laughs] It's hard to re-create.
+[Laughs] It's hard to re-create."

 Reception

-"Barracuda" has been labeled by reviewers as heavy metal and hard rock.
+"Barracuda" is a hard rock song incorporating elements of psychedelic rock.
 Upon the song's release, it became Heart's second top-20 entry in the United States, peaking at number 11 on the Billboard Hot 100, spending 20 weeks on the chart.

 Cash Box called it "an aggressive rocker, tempered with sparkling production and Ann Wilson's alluring lead vocal.."
 Record World said that it is "tough, driving rock 'n' roll, topped by the Wilsons' evocative vocals."

 Usage at the 2008 Republican National Convention

 "Barracuda" was played at the 2008 Republican National Convention in reference to John McCain's running mate, Sarah Palin, who claims she was known as "Sarah Barracuda" as a high school basketball star (and as "Sarracuda" after the convention, a play on her name).
-The Wilson sisters disapproved, as they disagreed with Palin's politics, and sent a cease-and-desist letter to John McCain's campaign, despite the McCain campaign's claim to have lawfully purchased rights to use the song.
+The Wilson sisters disapproved, as they disagreed with Palin's policies, and sent a cease-and-desist letter to John McCain's campaign, despite the McCain campaign's claim to have lawfully purchased rights to use the song.

 In an appearance on a Seattle talk show, song co-writer and lead guitarist Roger Fisher announced he was thrilled with the RNC's use of the song, because it both resulted in royalties for the band and gave them an opportunity to publicly point out that he is a "staunch" supporter of Barack Obama.
 Michael Derosier, a co-writer of the song and the band's drummer on the recording, also supports the use of the song by the RNC.
 The McCain campaign continued to use the song, despite Nancy Wilson's statement to Entertainment Weekly that "Sarah Palin's views and values in no way represent us as American women."